genral73/k8s-cli/README.md

-# Install, Set Up and Overview kubectl
+# Install, Setup and Overview kubectl
 ## Install kubectl on Linux
 #### Install kubectl binary with curl on Linux
 1. Download the latest release with the command, for example, to download version v1.18.0 on Linux, type: